GateNLP/domain-analysis-lists/docs/index.md

   - StratCom
   - GDI-Ads
   - GDI-MMRR
+  - Meta
+  - IFFY
+  - Public Interest News Foundation
+  - Hamilton 2.0
+  - Bundesverband Digitalpublisher und Zeitungsverleger
 - The following fields **are optionally returned**:
   - description
   - evidence
   - All other fields should be present in all responses.

+Note that this service does not rate the likely credibility of the specific URL provided, rather it aggregates URLs into higher level "scopes" and reports on what the credibility information sources report about that scope as a whole.
+For most URLs the scope is the domain of the URL, e.g. all URLs under https://www.reuters.com will report the same credibility information.
+However for certain social media platforms where many different individuals and organizations have an independent presence, the scope is the individual account name, such as x.com/BBC or tiktok.com/@channel4; the intention is that the scope represents the level at which a single organization has overall editorial control over the content published under that domain or account prefix.
+The service currently provides account-scoped credibility information for X/Twitter, Facebook, TikTok, Telegram and VKontakte.

 ## Example
 Assuming I sent in the following URL to the service: https://bit.ly/3oZRRyt .